 - Director of Ferrovial since 2008.

-- Vice-Chairman of EBN Banco de Negocios.
+- Chairman of the Board of Directors of AEDAS HOMES, S.A. and Vice-Chairman of EBN Banco de Negocios.

 - Former Chairman of Telefónica Latinoamérica; Director and Chief Strategy, Finance and Corporate Development Officer at Telefónica; Managing Director of Société Générale Valores and Head of Equities at Beta Capital; Professor of Applied Economics at the Universidad Complutense and Professor at IE Business School.